MachadoLhes/restQL-clojure/README.md

 RestQL restql = new RestQL(config);
 ```

-#### Custom RestQL Configuration
+#### Custom restQL Configuration

 The default query option sets the debug to false.
-If you want to use debug on your queries you can instantiate a new RestQL class with the debug options as follow:
+If you want to use debug on your queries you can instantiate a new restQL class with the debug options as follow:

 ```java
 QueryOptions queryOptions = new QueryOptions();